This story was last updated July 10.

 As COVID-19 continues to spread to communities across the country, the Department of Defense and the Department of Veterans Affairs are providing daily updates on the number of confirmed and presumptive cases of the virus in the military community, as well as the number of tests administered to military members.

-Of the current cases, 84 have required hospitalization, officials said: 34 service members, 30 civilians, 16 dependents and four contractors.
+Of the cases, 790 have required hospitalization, officials said: 381 service members, 218 civilians, 85 dependents and 106 contractors.

 The Defense Department announced the first military-connected coronavirus death March 22: a DoD contractor based in Falls Church, Virginia who worked for the Defense Security Cooperation Agency.

 The first military dependent died March 26 at Joint Base Langley-Eustis, Virginia.

 On March 30, the Defense Department announced the first death of a U.S. service member from the disease: Capt.
 Douglas Linn Hickok, 57, of the New Jersey Army National Guard.

 On May 22, an Army reservist, 34-year-old Sgt.
 Simon Zamudio, also died from COVID-19.

 These are some of the cases for which public information is publicly available: